Podcastindex-org/imagine/README.md

 The original image given in the feed is referenced as "imageOriginalUrl".

-Depending on which versions we were able to resize, the resized versions are added to the API response as "imageResizedXXXX" where XXXX is the pixel width of the resized image.300px
+Depending on which versions we were able to resize, the resized versions are added to the API response as "imageResizedXXXX" where XXXX is the pixel width of the resized image.

 ## Command Line